yitzchak/dicy/docs/configuration.md

 # Configuration

-During the `load` command Dicy configures the build environment based on the options provided directly to the builder and those provided in various configuration files.
+During the `load` command DiCy configures the build environment based on the options provided directly to the builder and those provided in various configuration files.
 These options are applied the following specific order.